Six Flags Over Georgia

 A 200 Foot Drop

-We rode many other rides that day, many more tame than the coasters which with we began the day.
+We rode many other rides that day, many tamer than the coasters which with we began the day.
 There’s the Sky Buckets where you glide above the park on steel cables from one section to another, as well as the train that takes you on a tour around the park.
 There are the water rides including the Log Jamboree, Splashwater Falls, and Thunder River, where you better watch out or you will get shot with a water cannon by some stranger at a look out point as you float down the river and through the rapids in a giant round raft!

 The Sky Buckets: A Bird’s Eye View of the Park